jonnyteronni/Steam_and_Twitch_correlation_project/README.md

 Steam$

 ### Description
-Statistical project with the goal of understanding the several possible reasons that can impact one game's player base.
+Statistical project with the goal of understanding the several possible reasons that can impact one Steam game's player base.

 ![Screenshot](img/Steam$.jpg)